matentzn/VFB_neo4j/doc/schema.md

 Any more complex axioms are not stored in the graph.

+All labels/shortForm IDs on Related edges corrspond to a Property node.

 ## Denormalising the OLS graph for improved querying:

 The lack of edges named for relations causes a problem for querying:  It is not possible to specify a set of edges in a pattern match by their attributes.
 To compensate for this, we run a script that duplicates all the 'related_to' edges - making named edges in their place.